akka/akka-projection/akka-edge-docs/src/main/paradox/guide-rs/5-temperature-production.md

 ## The producer

-A "sink" of envelopes is established that forward on to a remote consumer via a producer "flow".
+A "sink" of envelopes is established that forward on to a remote consumer via a @extref:[producer flow](akka-edge-rs-api:akka_projection_rs_grpc/producer/index.html).
 The flow will be used to bridge between source of events and this sink.

 A great deal of flexibility is provided in terms of expressing how the remote consumer's endpoint is established via the